Caelatoglanis

 Caelatoglanis zonatus is a species of catfish (order Siluriformes) of the family Erethistidae.
 It is the only member of the monotypic genus Caelatoglanis.

 This species originates from the Ataran River drainage in Myanmar.

 This genus and species is distinguished by its plicate (pleated) upper lip.
-It also has a short thoracic adhesive apparatus that is not much longer than it is broad; it consists of longitudinal pleats of skin.
+It has a short thoracic adhesive apparatus that is not much longer than it is broad; it consists of longitudinal pleats of skin.
 It also has serrations on the pectoral fin spine on the anterior that point toward the tip of the spine, as well as serrations on the posterior edge.
-It also has wide gill openings.
+It has wide gill openings.
 This species reaches a length of 3.9 cm SL.